data-88/synergex/README.md

 ⟦Fossil Economy⟧ → ⟦CO2⟧ → ⟦Temperature Rise⟧ → ⟦Permafrost Thaw⟧ ↯ → ⟦Methane Burst⟧ → ∮ → ⟦Amplified Warming⟧

-# 🔥 Synergex: The Universal Systems of Systems Meta Language (USSML)

-> *"Where language fails, systems speak.
-Synergex is how we listen."*

-**Synergex** is a universal meta-language for modeling, connecting, and evolving knowledge across all domains — from quantum processes to global civilizations.
-It is not code.
-Not prose.
-Not math.
-It is a **new cognitive infrastructure** for the age of complexity.

-Born from the need to unify science, ethics, technology, and wisdom in a shared grammar of **relationships, dynamics, and emergence**.

-🎯 **Mission**: To enable humanity to *think like a system* — so we can *care for the whole*.

----

 ## 🌐 What Is Synergex?

 Synergex empowers anyone who works with complex systems to: